"He was reminding everyone at the time of the Jesus Christ example, which is to love people."

 Moviegoers get the chance to experience Hugo's powerfully redemptive story with the release of Oscar-winning director Tom Hooper's film adaptation.
 Led by stage and screen actor Hugh Jackman as ex-convict Jean Valjean, the film's co-stars include Russell Crowe as Inspector Javert, Anne Hathaway in the role of Fantine, Amanda Seyfried as Cosette, Eddie Redmayne as rebel student Marius, Samantha Barks as Éponine and Sacha Baron Cohen and Helena Bonham Carter as Master and Madame Thénardier.

 Les Miserables' ensemble cast breathes life into a spiritually significant story told through music.
 Every song in Les Miserables' lends to the story's affecting plot.
-But, one of musical's most powerful and culminating lyrics has to be the line, “To love another person is to see the face of God.”
+But, one of the musical's most powerful and culminating lyrics has to be the line, “To love another person is to see the face of God.”

 When asked about their personal reactions to such an enlightening statement, members of the cast shared these thoughts: